 NASCAR Playoffs 2022: Standings, bracket, schedule, favorites

-Everything you need to know before the 2022 NASCAR Playoffs originally appeared on NBC Sports Washington
+Everything you need to know before the 2022 NASCAR Playoffs originally appeared on NBC Sports Bayarea

 Following a turbulent 26-race regular season, it’s finally time for the NASCAR Playoffs.